openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 Responses that don't have a 200-level response code are not guaranteed to have a body.
 If a response does happen to return a body, it is not part of this spec and cannot be depended upon.

-##Authentication and Authorization
+##Authentication and authorization

 This spec does not govern how one might authenticate or authorize clients of the v2 Images API.
 Implementors are free to decide how to identify clients and what authorization rules to apply.

-Note that the HTTP status codes 401 and 403 are included in this specification as valid response codes.
+Note that the HTTP 401 and 403 status codes are included in this specification as valid response codes.

-##Request/Response Content Format
+##Request and response content format

-The v2 Images API primarily accepts and serves JSON-encoded data.
+The Images Service API v2 primarily accepts and serves JSON-encoded data.
 In certain cases it also accepts and serves binary image data.
 Most requests that send JSON-encoded data must have the proper media type in their Content-Type header: 'application/json'.
 HTTP PATCH requests must use the patch media type defined for the entity they intend to modify.
 Requests that upload image data should use the media type 'application/octet-stream'.

 Each call only responds in one format, so clients should not worry about sending an Accept header.
 It will be ignored.
 Assume a response will be formatted as 'application/json' unless otherwise stated in this spec.

-##Image Entities
+##Image entities

 An image entity is represented by a JSON-encoded data structure and its raw binary data.